-- (i) Firstly, identify the class to which the obligor in respect of the exposures belongs and the risk-weight applicable to the obligor.
-Then, report the aggregate principal amount (after deduction of specific provisions) of the exposures in the column of "Principal Amount" in that class, along the row of the risk-weight applicable to the obligor; - (ii) Secondly, report the aggregate principal amount of the exposures net of aggregate book value of liabilities in the column of "Principal Amount after CRM" in the same class to which the obligor belongs, still along the row of the same risk-weight of the obligor.
+- (i) Firstly, identify the class to which the obligor of the exposures belongs and the risk-weight applicable to the obligor.
+Then, report the aggregate principal amount (after deduction of specific provisions) of the exposures under that class and in the "Principal Amount" column of the row for the risk-weight applicable to the obligor; - (ii) Secondly, report the aggregate principal amount of the exposures net of aggregate book value of liabilities in the "Principal Amount after CRM" column under the same class to which the obligor belongs and in the same row for the risk-weight of the obligor.
 Where the exposures are denominated in currencies different from those of the liabilities, the aggregate book value of the liabilities should be reduced by a haircut for the currency mismatch.

-'''

-Principal amount after CRM = max \{0, \text{ exposures - liabilities } x (1 - H{fx})\}
+Principal amount after CRM = max $\{0, \text{ exposures - liabilities } x (1 - H{fx})\}$

-'''

-- H{fx} = Haircut appropriate to currency mismatch between the exposures and the liabilities, subject to the adjustment set out in paragraph E3 of Annex HIb-E - (iii) Thirdly, report the RWA calculated by multiplying the "Principal Amount after CRM" by the risk-weight of the obligor.
+Hfx = Haircut for currency mismatch, if any, between the exposures and the liabilities, subject to adjustment set out in section 92 of the BCR (see paragraph E3 of Annex IIIb-E for quick reference)

+(iii) Thirdly, the RWA is calculated by multiplying the "Principal Amount after CRM" by the risk-weight of the obligor.